jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 Test coverage of the application had many gaps in retrospect, and although the manual testing I did was very thorough, after retroactively designing tests for the application it's clear that the testing was not as robust as it could have been.

 **3. The Solution:** Retroactively added unit testing, integration testing and smoke testing, examples of which are referenced in the 'Standard Testing Process' section.
 I also looked at sections of my completed code and established how they would have been written if I had been following TDD, an example of which was provided in the 'Test Driven Development' section.

+**4. The Solution:** For future projects, the principles of test driven development will be adhered to, and tests will be designed before/during the application creation rather than after.
+Appropriate types of testing will be selected from the standard testing procedures, depending on the application features (eg. API testing if the application utilizes API calls)

+**5. The User Experience:** A lack of test driven development significantly impacted the user experience of my test users, notably through the emergence of many of the above mentioned errors that normally would have been captured prior to a beta version of the application being provided to testers.

+**6. Ethical Considerations:** Referring to Code of Ethics (COE)[^19] and Ethical Web Principles (EWP)[^20]

+- **COE 3.10 - Adequate testing, debugging and review:** As this application was designed without correctly adhering to the principles of test driven development, it does not uphold this ethical requirement to the highest standard.
+Retroactive testing has helped to rectify this flaw, and it is noted for future developments.
+- **COE 8.05 - Improve knowledge of standards:** Through the process of reviewing testing procedure for this application, I have significantly improved my understanding of the standards required for test driven development.

 [^1]: [2022 StackOverflow Survey](https://survey.stackoverflow.co/2022/#section-version-control-version-control-systems)
 [^2]: [Git vs SVN - Nulab](https://nulab.com/learn/software-development/git-vs-svn-version-control-system/)